SashG91/brew-that/README.md

     - Ideas for Deployment section steps in README.
     - Libraries section used and descriptions in README.

-* Cara McAvinchey- The Scoop project for direction and guidance on features.
 * Flowchart created using [diagrams.net](https://www.geeksforgeeks.org/python-randint-function/?ref=gcse)

 -[Code Institute Template](https://github.com/Code-Institute-Org/python-essentials-template)